saikishan99/Solar-Maximum-Power-Point-MPP-Controller/Readme.md

-# Solar Maximum Power Point (MPP) Controller

- The increasing demand for renewable energy sources has highlighted the need for efficient photovoltaic (PV) systems that can reliably harvest maximum energy under varying environmental conditions.
-Traditional Maximum Power Point Tracking (MPPT) methods often suffer from inefficiencies in tracking accuracy and response time, particularly under dynamic irradiance and temperature changes.
-Additionally, the variable output of PV arrays poses challenges in delivering a stable and consistent power supply for practical applications.
-This project addresses these challenges by developing an advanced PV system featuring a PI control-based MPPT algorithm and a DCDC boost converter, designed to enhance energy harvesting efficiency and provide stable output.
-The system is modeled and simulated in MATLAB (MATLAB), incorporating real-time environmental data to ensure realistic and robust performance validation, making it suitable for deployment in real-world renewable energy scenarios.
+# Heat Exchanger Temperature Control Using Advanced PID Controllers

+## Overview
+This project focuses on the application and enhancement of Proportional-Integral-Derivative (PID) controllers for regulating the outlet fluid temperature in heat exchangers.
+Heat exchangers play a critical role in industrial processes, requiring precise temperature control to ensure efficiency, stability, and energy conservation.

+Conventional PID controllers, while widely used due to their simplicity and effectiveness, face challenges in handling process nonlinearity, disturbances, and equipment limitations.
+To overcome these challenges, this project implements an advanced internal model-based PID controller.

-## How to Run in Simulink
+## How to Run in MATLAB
 To execute the simulink model and observe the corresponding graphs:

 1. **Pre-requisites:**
-   - MATLAB Simulink installed on your system.
+   - MATLAB installed on your system.
-   - Ensure that all required MATLAB simulink toolboxes are installed.
+   - Ensure that all required MATLAB toolboxes are installed.

-2. **Steps to Execute for constant irradiance of 1000 signal "Test_Constant_1000"**
+2. **Steps to Execute**
    - Open MATLAB simulink.
    - Navigate to the folder containing the project files.
-   - Run the file `MPPT_Final_Working_Model.slx` by clicking run button
+   - Run the file by clicking run button

 3. **Output:**
-   - Check the graphs of PV Side and Output DC DC Converter.

-4. **Steps to Execute for variable irradiance of the signal "Test_Signal_MPPT"**
-   - Open MATLAB simulink.
-   - Navigate to the folder containing the project files.
-   - Run the file `MPPT_Final_Working_Model.slx` by clicking run button
-   - Make sure the input is connected to "Test_Signal_MPPT" signal.

-5. **Output:**
-   - Check the graphs of PV Side and Output DC DC Converter.
+   - Check the graphs output.